Click here to listen to a reading of this blog: |

 So, Do You Have Adrenal Issues or Are You a HSP?

-Some of you reading this may have adrenal fatigue and not be a HSP.
+Some of you reading this may have adrenal dysfunction and not be a HSP.
 Some will be HSP’s and have fine adrenal function.
 And some may have both.

 So be sure to confirm if you really do have adrenal issues via testing and remember that if you’re also a HSP, that cortisol levels a little higher than ‘normal’ may just be your norm, but as always, discuss results with your doctor.